-To obtain a loan, home builders should understand the key performance indicators that drive the decision.
-Some of those KPIs include operating performance, financial stability, liquidity and cash flow.
+To obtain a loan, home builders should understand the key performance indicators that drive the decision

-In this column, I'd like to drill onkey performance indicators lenders use to determine financing, advice that can complement tips in our article on obtaining lender financing.
+In this column, I'd like to drill on key performance indicators that lenders use to determine financing.

 Prior to submitting your loan package, you must know the key indicators and ratios your lender will be looking at.
 You'll also want to know the expected performance for each ratio.
 Bear in mind, the expected performance will change with changes in the economic environment.
 The lenders will use the indicators to determine the credit-worthiness and the financial risk of making the loan.

 Lenders Pay Attention to These Indicators